ksckaan1/gokachu/README.md

 config := gokachu.Config{
 	ReplacementStrategy: gokachu.ReplacementStrategyLRU, // Eviction policy
 	MaxRecordThreshold:  1000,                             // Max number of items in the cache
-	CleanNum:            100,                              // Number of items to remove when the threshold is reached
+	ClearNum:            100,                              // Number of items to remove when the threshold is reached
 	PollInterval:        1 * time.Second,                  // Interval to check for expired items
 }
 cache := gokachu.New[string, string](config)